-Against this background, forumZFD together with its partner organisations Basmeh & Zeitooneh (until 2019) and LOST (until 2017) designed and implemented the project “Future Together Now!”.
+Against this background, forumZFD together with its partner organisations Basmeh & Zeitooneh (until 2019) and LOST (until 2017) designed and implemented the project “Future Together Now!” under the framework of the Community Mobilising Programme.
 This project supported the Lebanese civil society to work towards improving relationships between different communities (Lebanese and Non-Lebanese) and establishing inclusive structures for conflict transformation, community development and relationship-building through community mobilising.

 To reach this aim, a mechanism for community activism has been implemented in communities in the Beqaa Valley and in Tripoli.
 In a first step, a group of Community Activists (CAs) was selected together with the partner organisations.
 The CAs were then trained by forumZFD’s Capacity Development team on topics such as conflict transformation, communication, dialogue, negotiation and mediation and community empowerment.
 Each training was followed by practically applying the newly acquired skills for the CAs to understand local fault lines and to be able to address local needs appropriately.
 In a next step, the CAs planned and implemented their own projects targeting conflicts and needs in their respected communities monitored and mentored by forumZFD staff.